hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 8. exit - exits the program
 ---
 ## Add Commands
+* Please make sure to read CLI Usage before reading this section.
-These commands add things to the editor.
+* These commands add things to the editor.

 1. add class `<name>` - creates a class with that name
    * Example: `add class Apple`